openaccesstoimmigrants/EmpowerItaly/README.md

 To display the data in our React app, we simply save a constant with the URL of our GitHub repository that points to our new [JSON file in raw version](https://raw.githubusercontent.com/openaccesstoimmigrants/openaccesstoimmigrants/main/_datasets/Clean/.ipynb_checkpoints/continent_data-checkpoint.json).

 # DATASETS

-**NB: The following datasets taken into consideration are already part of a process of aggregration by ISTAT- meaning, they may represent rates, and they take into consideration the triple regional division of Nord, Sud and Centro.** <br>
-#### NUTS 1 Nomenclature

-The regional division belonging to NUTS level 1 do not correspond to administrative or purely geographical entities, but it is a subdivision only statistical and macroeconomic, despite being on the same NUTS level as the states of Germany or Wales, Scotland, Northern Ireland and regions of England in the United Kingdom.

-Sometimes you may find another type of division, i.e. Mezzogiorno englobing the Isole.
-This is possible, since ISTAT does this,

 ### D1(a) - Resident foreign population by region 2019-2023
 |  |  |